pnarozniak/COVID-19-tracker/README.md

 * [Authors](#authors)

 ## About
-* COVID-19-tracker is a full stack web aplication allowing users to check live COVID-19 statistics from all around the world.
+* COVID-19-tracker is a full stack web aplication allowing users to monitor COVID-19 live statistics from all around the world.

 ### Back-end
 * Fully written in JavaScript in node using express.js framework